 QOOBISS is a real-time AML/ KYC for Financial Institutions software that helps Financial Companies comply with the standard domain regulation and also take advantage of reducing the overall cost of those procedures while increasing the user experience in the process.

 Traditionally, AML procedures (including KYC) are performed manually by the financial companies’ employees.
 But that comes at a very high cost for the companies and is generating a lot of frustration for the end user also, taking into consideration the delays involved in the process.
-The need of dealing with a high number of requests in a very short time has created the ground for an automated mechanism for AML/KYC procedures, hence the rise of dedicated software solutions.
+The need of dealing with a high number of requests in a very short time has created the ground for an automated mechanism for AML/KYC financial institutions procedures, hence the rise of dedicated software solutions.
 The idea of a real time validation of a customer is actually one of the reasons a financial company can become a fintech company, as it reduces friction between the customer and the employees.
 This leads to a scalable system where sign-up rates and transactions increase while reducing the cost of those actions

 Verify and authenticate ID documents at scale and in real time: